Tap to open menu

 Keep practising

 We have embedded the essential skills into all aspects of our curriculum.
-Staff give children the opportunity to practise their skills by incorporating the skills and language across all lessons.
+Staff give children the opportunity to use and practise their essential skills by incorporating the skills and language across all lessons.
 This is done in a range of ways, for example; using the skills displays in each classroom and displaying the skills symbols on learning objectives.
-Children are encouraged to show the skills in all that they do - classroom-based lessons, PE and sports, and extra-curricular activities.
-This year, we have specifically focussed on ensuring that our after-school clubs provide opportunities for our pupils to practise essential skills.
-Homework set across the school aligns with one skills at a time and children and parents are encouraged to engage with the Homezone.
-We have provided parents with information about ways in which they can promote these skills with their children at home.
-This was outlined during our Skills Builder workshop for parents, hosted this academic year.
+Children are encouraged to show the skills in all that they do: classroom-based lessons, PE and sports activities, play times and extra-curricular activities.
+Our after-school clubs provide opportunities for our pupils to practise essential skills.
+Homework set across the school aligns with one skills at a time and children and parents are encouraged to engage with the home learning hub.
+Homezone challenges are set via our school newsletter.
+We have provided parents with information around the essential skills and ways in which they can promote these skills with their children at home.

 Bring it to life

 As a school, we provide the opportunity for all our pupils to experience the application of essential skills.
 We host several careers days and events throughout the year.
 During these events, we always ensure that discussions and activities have explicit links to how the essential skills contribute to daily life.
+This year, a number of our year groups have engaged with online careers Q&A sessions.
+Before these events, children have been given the opportunity to plan their questions, which have been based around each of the essential skills.
+Our annual whole school Skills Builder Challenge Day has once again been a huge success in providing pupils with the opportunities to put all their skills into practise.
+At the end of the event, pupils are awarded certificates for thriving in specific skills.

 What's next